jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 Issue | ID
 ------|---
-Corrected a problem where the Spotlight Statistics Repository deletion script caused tempdb to fill up. | SEMB-452,SOSSE-8702
+Corrected a problem where the Spotlight Statistics Repository deletion script caused tempdb to fill up. | SEMB-452,SOSSE-8702 Corrected a problem where a blocked collection caused other collections to be cancelled which resulted in missing data. | SEMB-422, SOSSE-8643
 {% include links.html %}